Ng Yuen Lantau

-Though the buildings and zigzag bridge over the carp pond are ageing, Mr Woo's descendants evidently maintain the garden.
-But, sadly, it's usually closed to the public - though you can enjoy the above view from the dam used to create the pond (signs warn this dam is unsafe; maybe some day it will crumble).
+Though the buildings and zigzag bridge over the carp pond are ageing [by 2012, in worse condition than in my photo here], Mr Woo’s descendants maintain the garden – though lack funds for the buildings.
+Sadly, it’s usually closed to the public – though you can enjoy the above view from the dam used to create the pond (signs warn this dam is unsafe; maybe some day it will crumble).

-Recently, I was lucky enough to arrive and find the garden was open - so took the chance to wander around, and take photos.
+At times, I have been lucky enough to arrive and find the garden was open – so took the chance to wander around, and take photos.

 Inside Ng Yuen Garden, Lantau